BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/tazavesh/part2/tazavesh_gambit.md

 **Burly Deckhand's Super Saison:** This will increase the damage he deal by 100%, make sure to stop this with Blinding Light or Hammer of Justice.

+**Hourglass Tidesage's Tidal Burst:** Make sure to use Blinding Light or Hammer of Justice and instead use interrupts on Brackish Bolt.

 **Adorned Starseer's Wandering Pulsar:** The pulsar will deal a large amount of AoE damage to your group, make sure to have Ashen Hallow + Avenging Wrath available for this.

 **Devoted Accomplice's Energy Slash:** This is a stacking debuff that increases the damage taken from the next Energy Slashes by 25%.
 This needs to be dispelled as much as possible.